soumiamahieddine/enmoCM/CLA.md

 	* you agree that each of us can do all things in relation to your contribution as if each of us were the sole owners, and if one of us makes a derivative work of your contribution, the one who makes the derivative work (or has it made) will be the sole owner of that derivative work;
 	* you agree that you will not assert any moral rights in your contribution against us, our licensees or transferees;
 	* you agree that we may register a copyright in your contribution and exercise all ownership rights associated with it; and
+	* you agree that neither of us has any duty to consult with, obtain the consent of, pay or render an accounting to the other for any use or distribution of your contribution.

 3. With respect to any patents you own, or that you can license without payment to any third party, you hereby grant to us a perpetual, irrevocable, non­exclusive, worldwide, no­charge, royalty­free license to:
 	* make, have made, use, sell, offer to sell, import, and otherwise transfer your contribution in whole or in part, alone or  in combination with or included in any product, work or materials arising out of the project to which your contribution was submitted, and